crypto101/book/stream-ciphers.rst

 -  The first few bytes of the state are related to the key with a simple (linear) relation.

-For an ideal stream cipher, the first byte of the keystream should tell me nothing about the key.
+For an ideal :term:`stream cipher`, the first byte of the keystream should tell me nothing about the key.
 In RC4, it gives me some information about the first three bytes of the key.
 The latter seems less serious: after all, the attacker isn't supposed to know the state of the cipher.